 She pins her wet hair and lays down to nap in the sun.
 After a fade, she awakens as the young man watches her nearby.
 With an overabundance of energy, he runs into the sea and starts to flounder.
 The woman goes in and rescues him from the rushing surf.
 When they are safely on land, he tells her that when he ran into the water, he forgot he couldn’t swim.
 She briefly softens to him, but then is unhappy that she is all wet again.
 She tells him to avert his eyes, which he mostly does, as she changes into a skirt and blouse.
 They build a fire together to dry off their wet things and cook a fish she has packed to eat, and he sets up a sundial in the sand using small pieces of driftwood to measure off her last day of summer.

 The film consists of a dance of approach and withdrawal, as the woman alternately enjoys the young man’s attentions and fights to be practical.
 She was abandoned by her sweetheart during wartime—he went to England, apparently—and broken-hearted, she has remained alone, which the young man has surmised by her solitary visits to the beach each day.
 Every time she tries to break away, she ends up following him, their circling intimacy getting tighter and tighter.
-But when push comes to shove, the woman refuses to abandon her plans to live on the beach, idle and free, with the man.
+But when push comes to shove, the woman refuses to abandon her plans in order to live on the beach, idle and free, with the man.
 His subsequent disappearance has her wading into the ocean searching for him as the movie fades out.

 Konwicki doesn’t set any impenetrable traps with this conventional look at the psyche of a lonely, aging woman.
 Her emergence from the sea at the beginning of the film is like a birth—imagine swimming nude to keep one’s bathing suit dry!—and her successive returns to the water are plunges into the unconscious, a chance at rescuing her youthful, buoyant animus unfortunately thwarted by her caution and doubt.
 It seemed fairly certain to me that the young man did not exist at all, but was sent by her unconscious to keep her from taking the final plunge into the darkness to which she eventually succumbs—the flattering admiration of a handsome, younger man a balm for her ego, a proposed escape from her drab existence a proffer of liberation and fulfillment.
 The shot of her after she has donned her clothes showcases the soft beauty elicited by his attentions.